Number: HB 2684

 The bill also requires the physician to schedule a follow-up visit 12 to 18 days after the administration or use of the drug.
 The physician is required to make a reasonable effort to ensure that the woman returns for the follow-up visit and to document such efforts by including in the woman’s medical record the date, time, and name of the person making the effort.

 The bill provides for disciplinary action or assessment of an administrative penalty against a person who violates the law.
-Prohibits assessment of a penalty against a pregnant woman who receives a medical abortion.
+Prohibits assessment of a penalty against a pregnant woman who receives a medication abortion.